Microsoft Copilot

 From Microsoft

-Getting started with Copilot (8-min video)
+Getting started with Copilot (video series)

 Copilot Lab for tips on generating effective prompts